MilesDrabwell/Based-lmnh-plants/plan.md

 - if things go wrong - you gauge this but keep in mind some erroneous values are only momentarily
 - add point in readme about what happens if there are 1000 plants and if there are 200000000 plants and suggest a potential solution or mention something like (currently there is no scaling but there could be)

+IMPROVE
++ add graph for warnings by plant in the history tab